hsdenx/tbot/README.md

   change within a testcase.

 - Lab
-  - There is a Lab host PC, which functions as a switch, which handels incoming tbot connections and routes them to the boards which execute the tests.
+  - a Lab contains a lab host PC and 1-n boards on which testcases are executed.
-  - it can contain 1 or more boards.
-The lab host PC

 - Lab Host PC:
   - must accept incoming tbot connections (currently ssh)
+  - it works as a switch and routes incoming tbot connections to to the boards in the lab.
   - It must be able to power boards on/off, get the current power state and must at least have a possibility to connect to a console to the board (not necessarily